 Sprout into the Spring with this Mung Bean Salad

 As soon as the first suggestions of spring arrive, I crave more colorful, crisp, and lightly cooked food.
 I look forward to putting the roasting pans, soup pots, and cast iron skillets that have served me so well throughout the cold winter on the back burner in order to make more room for strainers, steamers, salad bowls, and my vegetable mandolin.
-Though we’ll all need to wait a little longer for Spring’s first edible gifts – ramps, watercress, fiddleheads, sugar snaps, snow peas, and asparagus to name a few – I’m happy to make do with what I can in the meantime.
-Today, we wanted to share a simple sprouted mung bean salad I created that does just that.
-It’s very easy and is also a great way to use up any root vegetables that have been lying around in your fridge, such as beets, carrots, and sweet potatoes.
+Though we’ll all need to wait a little longer for spring’s first edible gifts—ramps, watercress, fiddleheads, sugar snaps, snow peas, and asparagus, to name a few—I’m happy to make do with what I can in the meantime.

 I first fell in love with mung beans in India, which is where these green legumes originate1.
 Today, mung beans are widely used throughout Asia and the rest of the world in both sweet and savory dishes.
 They are a good source of vitamins C, D, E, and K, as well as folic acid, iron, potassium, and zinc.
 They can be consumed cooked or sprouted, like in the recipe we’re sharing with you today.
 While you should be able to find sprouted mung beans at your local health food store, it’s very easy and more cost-effective to sprout your own at home.
 All it requires is a bit of time.

 Consider the recipe below as a loose guideline and feel free to take a lot of creative liberty!
-Add whatever complimentary fresh vegetables you have on hand.
-For a nice sweet and savory kick, you can throw in some mango, red onion, cilantro, and jalapeno in place of the root vegetables.
+Add whatever complementary fresh vegetables you have on hand.
+For a sweet and savory kick, you can throw in some mango, red onion, cilantro, and jalapeno in place of the root vegetables.

 - 1 cup Mung Beans